GabeScott/standard-works-vault/General Conference/1985 April - Pursuing Excellence.md

 # Pursuing Excellence

-*By By Peter Vidmar - UCLA Ward, Los Angeles California Stake*
+By Peter Vidmar - *UCLA Ward, Los Angeles California Stake*

 *Given in the April session of the 1985 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1985/04/pursuing-excellence?lang=eng)

 I’ve been asked to address my remarks to the young men this evening.
-It is my humble prayer that I may further instill upon them the desire to pursue excellence and to dedicate themselves to serving our Heavenly Father.
+It is my humble prayer that I may further instill in them the desire to pursue excellence and to dedicate themselves to serving our Heavenly Father.

 I am very honored and proud to have represented my country in the 1984 Olympic Games in Los Angeles.
 Participating in that great competition is an event that I will always cherish and remember.
 My involvement in gymnastics, however, has taught me qualities that go beyond athletics.
 The qualities, characteristics, and keys to success in sports are factors that carry over to all other aspects of our lives.